mitch-b/ai-toolkit/integrations/mcp-memgraph/README.md

 - `MEMGRAPH_PASSWORD`: The password for authentication.
 Default: empty
 - `MEMGRAPH_DATABASE`: The database name to connect to.
 Default: `memgraph`
 - `MCP_TRANSPORT`: The transport protocol to use.
 Options: `http` (default), `stdio`

+You can set these environment variables in your shell, in your Docker run command, or in your deployment environment.

 ### Connecting from VS Code (HTTP server)